ovelny/amulet/tutorials/personal-debian-setup.md

 Using wayland with gnome is asking for trouble, even in 2022.
 To disable it, edit `/etc/gdm3/daemon.conf` and uncomment the `WaylandEnable=false`, save and reboot.

+To check if X11 is now used, run `loginctl` to grab the session ID, then run `loginctl show-session <ID> -p Type`.

 ## Restore dotfiles

 Start by restoring dotfiles: we'll have to launch syncthing manually once, before the autostart file takes over after this step.